Hide messageView More

 Next they will apply a sour blue gel to your tooth.
 It will sit on your tooth for a few seconds.

-A girl having her mouth rinsed with water.
+A mouth being rinsed with water.

 Then they will rinse your tooth with water and use a big straw to suck it out of your mouth.